 Condition Type and Severity

 The specific condition and its severity are the primary factors.
-Well-managed type 2 diabetes may attract a moderate loading, while a recent cancer diagnosis could result in deferral.
-Conditions are categorised by their statistical impact on mortality and morbidity.
+Well-managed type 2 diabetes may attract a moderate loading, while a recent cancer diagnosis could result in deferral until remission is established.
+Conditions are assessed based on their statistical impact on mortality and morbidity risk.

 📅